AndreyKevin03/kinev-bot/README.md

 📘How to use:
 =================
-<p>to start the program just give <b>npm test</b> and authenticate your whatsapp with the bot using the qr code that will appear on the screen.</p>
+<p>to start the program just run <b>npm test</b> and authenticate your whatsapp with the bot using the qr code that will appear on the screen.</p>

 Technologies:
 =================